Overview

 Structure and aims

-The Doctoral Course in Science and Engineering of Materials and Nanostructures (Corso di Dottorato in Scienza ed Ingegneria dei Materiali e delle Nanostrutture or SIMN, in Italian) is a three-year PhD Programme that aims at training at international level young researchers in the most advanced fields of science and engineering of innovative materials at the forefront of science and technology.
+The Doctoral Course in Materials Science and Technology (MST) is a three-year PhD Programme that aims at training at international level young researchers in the most advanced fields of science and engineering of innovative materials at the forefront of science and technology.

 Job Placement

-The acquired ability to master different languages and the special emphasis given to transversal and multidisciplinary skills will provide the SIMN Students the possibility to find job placement both in academic or public research and in R&D division at industrial level.
+The acquired ability to master different languages and the special emphasis given to transversal and multidisciplinary skills will provide the MSTStudents the possibility to find job placement both in academic or public research and in R&D division at industrial level.